 Having lead vampires that are merely bad caricatures is weighing heavily on the film.
 But the film’s protagonists are equally problematic.
 Lisa and especially Maxx are not written all that consistently.
 As with other major characters in this film, what motivates them is not always clear.
 And the story leans on their relationship to such a large degree that any flaw in the way this relationship is written poses a major problem.

 There is a big emotional scene between Lisa and Maxx early on in the film, and neither Keeslar nor Kramer are able to convince in that scene.
-The writing is certainly no help in that scene, and the editing might also be to blame.
+The writing is certainly no help at that moment, and the editing might also be to blame.
 We simply do not get enough set-up for this scene to really work.
-And there is not enough time afterwards to let this scene breathe before they throw in the next “big” scene.
-There are many other scenes featuring these two characters, and Kramer often is able to pull it off, but Keeslar mostly isn’t, which in turn makes Kramer’s performance in those scenes come to nothing.
+And there is not enough time afterwards to let it breathe before they throw in the next “big” scene.
+There are many other sequences featuring interactions between these two characters; and Kramer often is able to pull it off, but Keeslar mostly isn’t, which in turn makes Kramer’s performance in those scenes come to nothing.

 And that is the biggest problem with this film: this is a script in which not even the basics really work – neither the characters, nor their motivation or their relationship.
 And then they try to build a film on top of these failing foundations, and in doing so are trying to throw too many heavy issues into the story.
 For this film, they use several well-known topoi: the film draws parallels between vampirism and sex; but also between vampirism and drug addiction; and also between vampirism and cancer.
 The script barely makes the latter two work, anyway – but the three simply clash, get in each other’s way, and overcrowd the film.
 As a script-writer, you should know what you want to say.
-And not throw everything on the page that three different voices in your head tell you to.
+And not throw every little thing on the page that the various voices in your head whisper to you.